pablomendes/model-quickstarter/README.md

     ./index_db.sh -o nl wdir nl_NL nl/stopwords.list Dutch models/nl

-This will create a Spotlight model in `models/nl`.
+This will create a DBpedia Spotlight model (for the DB-backend) in `models/nl`.
 If you do not have OpenNLP models, only add a stopwords file to your language folder and add the following to run.sh:

     ./index_db.sh wdir fr_FR fr/stopwords.list French models/fr

+## Running on EC2

+We also added a setup.sh file that we use to automate our setup when we are running this on EC2.